conda/actions/set-commit-status/README.md

       - uses: conda/actions/set-commit-status
         with:
           # [required]
+          # A token with the ability to modify the commit status
-          # The GitHub token (`statuses: write`) used to create an authenticated client
+          # (`statuses: write`)
           # (default: secrets.GITHUB_TOKEN)
           token:

           # [required]
           # The name of the commit status
           context:
           # [required]
-          # The commit status to set, either success, error, failure, or pending
+          # The commit status to set; either success, error, failure, or pending
           state:

           # A short text explaining the commit status
           # (default: '')
           description: